jays-codes/ud-microservices-springboot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: gatewayserver (springboot 3.2.6 : jdk21, mvn, jar | Reactive Gateway, Eureka Discovery Client, Config Client, SpringBoot Actuator, SpringBoot Devtools)
+- Modify microservices to receive correlation Id from custom gatewayserver filter, and pass it to downstream microservices; enabled logging to display correlation id
 - Implemented Custom Routing - Tracing and Logging using Spring Cloud Gateway; created RequestTraceFilter, ResponseTraceFilter, FilterUtility; modified logging in yml
 - implemented Gatewayserver filter - addResponseHeader
 - added routeConfig() in GatewayserverApplication to return RouteLocator; routes(), route(), RouteLocatorBuilder, path(), filters(), uri(); enforce use of custom Route locator